Hereditary ATTR (hATTR) amyloidosis - a genetic condition

 Image - Donegal

-A common form of hATTR amyloidosis seen in the UK and Ireland2
+A common form of hATTR amyloidosis seen in Ireland and the UK.2

-One of the most common mutations associated with hATTR amyloidosis in the UK is called T60A (sometimes referred to Ala60).2 It occurs more frequently in people with Irish ancestry.1 Symptoms usually appear between ages 45 and 78, most often after age 60.2 It is slightly more common in men than in women.2
+One of the most common mutations associated with hATTR amyloidosis in Ireland and the UK is called T80A (formerly known as T60A).1 It occurs more frequently in people with Irish ancestry.2 Symptoms usually appear between ages 45 and 78, most often after age 60.3 It is slightly more common in men than in women.3

-The history of the T60A mutation associated with hATTR amyloidosis
+The history of the T80A mutation associated with hATTR amyloidosis

 County Donegal, Ireland

-(where 1% of the population carry the hATTR amyloidosis T60A mutation) .1
+(where 1% of the population carry the hATTR amyloidosis T80A mutation).2

 Learn more about